LZ497/News-Headline-Classification/final report.md

 The pipeline is used to process data combining countvectorize, TFIDF and classification model.

 ## 3.1 Multinomial Navie Bayes
+Multinomial Naive Bayes algorithm is based on the Bayes theorem.
+It calculates the probability of each tag for a given sample and then gives the tag with the highest probability as output.
+The principle of it is each feature being classified is not related to any other feature.
+The presence or absence of a feature does not affect the presence or absence of the other feature.

+GridSearchCV is used to find the optimal alpha of the model.

+Model performance:
 <img width="400" height="240" src="https://user-images.githubusercontent.com/89607189/144783598-8e5994fd-3f02-40a3-95b5-c2ac97943f55.png">

+Confusion matric:
 <img width="400" height="300" src="https://user-images.githubusercontent.com/89607189/144783617-219ded15-d46b-4c4c-9a8c-1de635caa78e.png">

 ## 3.2 Perception
+Model performance:
 <img width="400" height="240" src="https://user-images.githubusercontent.com/89607189/144783656-a00a9a8f-fd67-4014-9ce0-8ea51cd7118b.png">

+Confusion matric:
 <img width="400" height="300" src="https://user-images.githubusercontent.com/89607189/144783682-f57726d3-836d-4f22-8b73-1f62d4c9a521.png">

 ## 3.3 SVM
+Support Vector Machine is a supervised machine learning algorithm,which is mostly used in classification problems.
+In the SVM algorithm, we plot each data item as a point in n-dimensional space (where n is a number of features you have) with the value of each feature being the value of a particular coordinate.
+Then, we perform classification by finding the hyper-plane that differentiates the two classes very well.

 <img width="400" height="240" src="https://user-images.githubusercontent.com/89607189/144783717-7167a01b-9138-4c71-80a7-a7ce829add22.png">
 <img width="400" height="300" src="https://user-images.githubusercontent.com/89607189/144783732-19d4cb0e-597a-432e-bd19-de20ac67c8d7.png">